5/6/2025

 Tim Breen

 You know, I think maybe I'll just give a bit of color on that trajectory and then ask Niels for what we're hearing in the industry more broadly.
 You know, the industry's gone through an evolution of its view about the ramp of photonics, and I think it's very clear that this has moved from an if to a when statement, both on, you know, use of photonics more broadly, but definitely on CPO.
-And there were announcements at OOC, Niels mentioned, but even before OOC, including industry that is like Nvidia that talked about co-packaged optics for scale-out applications in their case.
-So I think there's no more debate about whether or not CPO, obviously, rates and transitions, always a little bit uncertain.
-Maybe Niels, share a bit of your perspective on that.
+And there were announcements at OS, Niels mentioned, but even before OSC, including industry leaders like NVIDIA that talked about co-packaged optics for scale-out applications in their case.
+So I think there's no more debate about about whether or not CPO, obviously rate and pace of transition is always a little bit uncertain.
+Maybe Niels, share a bit your perspective on that.

 speaker